Mich2899/RTCC_Bluetooth/questions/Assignment4-I2CLoadPowerManagementPart2.md

    ![duration_lpm_on](https://github.com/CU-ECEN-5823/ecen5823-assignment4-Mich2899/blob/master/questions/screenshots/assignment4/duration_lpm_on.PNG)

 5. Compute what the total operating time of your design for assignment 4 would be in hours, assuming a 1000mAh battery power supply?
    Answer: **Considering the average current per period for the device (period being 3 seconds), the current consumed for an hour would be 17.472 mA.
 We are provided a power supply of 1000 mAh and hence the total operting time for the device would be 57.23 hours.
-This is considering that the average current is almost similar for every period. **
+This is considering that the average current is almost similar for every period.**

 6. How has the power consumption performance of your design changed since the previous assignment?
    Answer: **As compared to the previous implementation method(polling), it has improved to a great extent.
-As we can observe in the table below the current consumption has drastically changed from the polling method.**
+As we can observe in the table below the current consumption has drastically changed from the polling method.
+The avg current per period decreased to one tenth of the previous value and avg on current by a hundredth.
+Current consumption and hence power consumption has decreased.**
    ```
    |Parameter              | Value using polling method | Value using interrupt method |
    -------------------------------------------------------------------------------------